ShaunFerris/Coding-Note-Taking/General - Dynamic Programming.md

 Initial notes for this section are coming from a basic transcription of [this](https://www.youtube.com/watch?v=6z4ePR7YYa8) video by SimonDev.

+Dynamic programming solutions to problems, particularly top-down solutions, are often recursive.
+For an overview of recursion and recursive solutions to problems, see [[General - Basic Recursion]].

 ## TLDR:
 Dynamic programming is just breaking down a problem into sub-problems, and saving or pre-computing answers to those sub-problems.